seungjinyu/kubelog-go/README.md

 A simple web application for getting logs from the pods

+Only for developers who want to see the pods logs without credentials

+Developed for application developers.

 # HOW TO USE IT

 It`s simple, just choose the environment you are planning to use and configure the env file